The Best Backpack For Backpacking Europe in 2023

 Osprey Transporter 40

-If you want to easily transition between a duffel bag and a backpack and only want a carry on bag, then the Osprey Transporter (also available on REI here or direct from Osprey here) is the best backpack for backpacking Europe for you!
+If you want to easily transition between a duffel bag and a backpack and only want a carry on bag, then the Osprey Transporter (also available on REI here or direct from Osprey here) is for you!

 This 40-litre bag has no main frame, so it can pack down very small.
 It also has a backpack harness, complete with a chest strap, that can be easily zipped away and also a shoulder strap if you’d like to treat it more like a duffel bag.